LynxGG-HDB/ReactJs/README.md

 The Project Was done by Sevin Senanayake (Me)
-This project Belongs to be and I copywrited by : Edit can be made but share it with my permission.
+This project Belongs to me and copywrited by me: Edit can be made but share it with my permission.

 My Discord : LynxNX#7035